1 Thessalonians 5:17,18

 These passages as well as other Bible verses encourage giving and investments for a future gain.
 Christians with understanding would make every effort to use at least some of their wealth toward wise eternal investing.

 Jesus also told a parable about a man who buried an investment opportunity instead of putting it to use for fear of losing it.
-However, that person was not rewarded for that by the man who gave him the opportunity in the first place.
+However, that person was not rewarded for that decision by the man who gave him the opportunity in the first place.
 Remember, when you are faithful in small things, God will put you in charge of greater things.
 Matthew 25:21

 There are many missionaries, legitimate charities, and worthy causes around the world which would be happy to receive a card, a prayer, a letter and a financial gift of support.
-If you haven't begun your truelly "long term" investing plan, then the Bible's advice to you is clear.
+If you haven't begun your truly "long term" investing plan, then the Bible's advice to you is clear.

 Luke 12: (Jesus speaking)